Thomas the Tank Engine: Television series

 Thomas's on-screen appearance in the television series was developed by Britt Allcroft.
 The first series of twenty-six episodes premiered in October 1984 on ITV in the United Kingdom.
 The stories appeared as segments in Shining Time Station in the United States beginning in 1989.

 In 1996, the Thomas stories were a segment of Mr. Conductor's Thomas Tales.
-The franchise's first theatrical film, Thomas and the Magic Railroad was released in 2000.
+The franchise's first theatrical film, Thomas and the Magic Railroad was released in July 2000.